-Audit Committees in Local Authorities - To review and adopt: the principles of CIPFA's Position Statement: Audit Committees in Local Authorities, which was published early in 2022/23 and aims to ensure that effective audit committee arrangements are in place in order to meet statutory responsibilities; the latest recommendations regarding independent audit committee members being proposed by Government following the Redmond Review and the introduction of the new Audit Reporting and Governance Authority.
-To determine and deliver appropriate training for committee members.

-Action: Chief Financial Officer - Ongoing

-• Financial Management Code Compliance Update - Ongoing monitoring of compliance with the Financial Management Code and implementation of planned actions.

-Action: Chief Financial Officer - Ongoing

-Internal Audit Actions Implementation - to implement system improvements to support the monitoring and timely implementation of internal audit actions by management.

-Action: Head of Finance and ICT - September 2022
+- Audit Committees in Local Authorities To review and adopt: the principles of CIPFA's Position Statement: Audit Committees in Local Authorities, which was published early in 2022/23 and aims to ensure that effective audit committee arrangements are in place in order to meet statutory responsibilities; the latest recommendations regarding independent audit committee members being proposed by Government following the Redmond Review and the introduction of the new Audit Reporting and Governance Authority.
+To determine and deliver appropriate training for committee members. - Financial Management Code Compliance Update Ongoing monitoring of compliance with the Financial Management Code and implementation of planned actions.
+Action: Chief Financial Officer - Ongoing - Internal Audit Actions Implementation to implement system improvements to support the monitoring and timely implementation of internal audit actions by management.
+Action: Chief Finance Officer Completed - Risk Management Strategy Building on audit recommendations review and compile a new risk management strategy, that ensures risk are considered, analysed, monitored and reported effectively.
+Action: Chief Finance Officer & Interim Director of Corporate Resources - Completed.

-7.3.2 Actions 2023/24
+7.3.2 Actions 2024/25